Remote state preparation by multiple observers using a single copy of a two-qubit entangled state

-In a similar fashion, when Bob$^i$ obtains (-) outcome, then the conditional state given by Eq.(\ref{cond2}) is prepared at Alice's side and Alice applies $\openone_2$ to obtain the desired state $|\psi^i\rangle$.
-Therefore the average RSP-fidelity becomes,
+In a similar fashion, when Bob$^i$ obtains (-) outcome, then the conditional state given by Eq.(\ref{cond2}) is prepared at Alice's side and Alice applies $\mathbb{I}_2$ to obtain the desired state $|\psi^i\rangle$.
+Therefore with the help of Eq.(\ref{afid}), the average RSP-fidelity becomes,

-On the other hand, if the desired state at Alice's side is $|\psi^i_{\bot}\rangle = \frac{1}{\sqrt{2}} \big(|0\rangle - \exp(i\phi_i) |1\rangle\big)$, then depending upon Alice's unitaries $\lbrace \openone_2, \sigma_z \rbrace$ corresponding to Bob$^i$'s outcomes $\lbrace +,- \rbrace$, the average RSP-fidelity turns out as,
+On the other hand, if the desired state at Alice's side is $|\psi^i_{\bot}\rangle = \frac{1}{\sqrt{2}} \big(|0\rangle - \exp(i\phi_i) |1\rangle\big)$, then depending upon Alice's unitaries $\lbrace \mathbb{I}_2, \sigma_z \rbrace$ corresponding to Bob$^i$'s outcomes $\lbrace +,- \rbrace$, the average RSP-fidelity turns out as,